Lane Thomas Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.15).
+- The Twins' 3.48 team ERA ranks seventh across all league pitching staffs.

-- Twins pitchers combine to rank 17th in baseball in home runs allowed (23 total, 1.2 per game).
+- Twins pitchers combine to rank 17th in baseball in home runs given up (24 total, 1.1 per game).

-- Lopez makes the start for the Twins, his fifth of the season.
-He is 1-1 with a 1.73 ERA and 33 strikeouts in 26 2/3 innings pitched.

-- His last time out was on Sunday against the New York Yankees, when the right-hander went six innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.